MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 ### Understand workload requirements

 Understanding workload requirements means being aware of essential performance metrics like response time, throughput, and latency that are critical for your application.
-Aligning these performance targets with your organization's business goals ensures that the system meets the desired standards, whether for a best-in-class or average product.
+Aligning these performance targets with your organization's business goals ensures the workload meets the desired standards, whether for a best-in-class or average product.
 For example, you might aim to reduce response times, increase throughput rates, or optimize resource use.

 ### Identify key metrics